-Honour based violence is a violent crime or incident which may Honour-based 1 violence have been committed to protect or defend the honour of the family or community.
-Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Honour-based violence Honour based violence is a violent crime or incident which may have been committed to protect or defend the honour of the family or community.
+Neglect Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: Neglect Protect a child from physical and emotional harm or danger.
+Once a child is born, neglect may involve a parent or carer failing to: Protect a child from physical and emotional harm or danger.
 Ensure adequate supervision (including the use of inadequate caregivers).
 Ensure access to appropriate medical care or treatment.
-The second access to appropriate medical care or treatment.
-The second access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
-Modern slavery is a serious crime being committed across the UK in which victims are exploited for someone else's gain.
-It can take Madam Clayen Modern Slavery many forms including trafficking of people, forced labour and servitude.
+Modern Slavery Modern slavery is a serious crime being committed across the UK in which victims are exploited for someone else's gain.
+It can take many forms including trafficking of people, forced labour and servitude.
 Victims are often hidden away, may be unable to leave their situation, or may not come forward because of fear or shame.
-A form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise Physical Abuse causing physical harm to a child.
+Physical Abuse A form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
-A private fostering arrangement is one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18, if disabled) by someone other Private Fostering than a parent or close relative, in their own home, with the intention Filvate i Ostering that it should last for 28 days or more.
+Private Fostering A private fostering arrangement is one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18, if disabled) by someone other than a parent or close relative, in their own home, with the intention that it should last for 28 days or more.
 (Close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes half-siblings and stepparents; it does not include great- aunts or uncles, great grandparents or cousins.)
-Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism.
-Radicalisation & Extremism is vocal or active opposition to fundamental British Extremism values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+Radicalisation & Extremism Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism.
+Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.
-Teen relationship abuse consists of the same patterns of coercive and controlling behaviour as domestic abuse.
-These patterns might Relationship Abuse include some or all of the following: sexual abuse, physical abuse, financial abuse, emotional abuse and psychological abuse. inianisiai abass, sinisiisnai abass ana psystiologicai abass.
+Relationship Abuse Teen relationship abuse consists of the same patterns of coercive and controlling behaviour as domestic abuse.
+These patterns might include some or all of the following: sexual abuse, physical abuse, financial abuse, emotional abuse and psychological abuse.